 This John Hughes film, tells the story of five high school students facing a Saturday in detention.
 Each one profiled with the accepted social labels of “a brain, a princess, a jock, a rebel, and a basket case,” but they soon discover that they have much more in common then they and their peers would have ever suspected as they are forced to look beneath the surface.

 In comparison, Christ makes mention of the tax –collector, the prostitute, the Pharisee and the fisherman.
-He sees the common line that they all are sinners, all in need of saving.
-This principle is echoed in the very heart of the holy scriptures and that is that each of us are worth dying for and we need one another.
+He sees the common line that they all are imperfect.
+Love your neighbor as your self, includes your class mate, roommate, no matter our labels for and we need one another.
 “Don’t you forget about me.”

 And now last but not least number 5, can you take a wild guess?

 This is another one of those movies my conservatives may have a fit with me about, but dude seriously, how can we be so blind to overlook the very real Christian elements in this movie?!
-I will not go deep into this one because many other Christian articles have already done so with such prominence and justice.
-But I will make mention to a few points well known by Star Wars fans and those who only may have heard of it but never seen it.
+Okay let me help you out.

 Clearly this is a play on the Holy Spirit, as it strengthens us and enables us to overcome if we yield fully to it.